freshworks/hotline-phonegap/README.md

 -  "launchActivityOnFinish" : Activity to launch on up navigation from the messages screen launched from notification.
 The messages screen will have no activity to navigate up to in the backstack when its launched from notification.
 Specify the activity class name to be launched.

-The API is called like:
+The API can be invoked as below:

 ```javascript
 window.Hotline.updateAndroidNotificationProperties({